Hyundai Sonata Insurance Rates

 Rates are averaged for all Hyundai Sonata models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Hyundai Sonata Insurance
+How to Find the Best Cheap Hyundai Sonata Insurance

-Saving money on auto insurance consists of being a low-risk driver, having a good credit history, eliminating unnecessary coverage, and taking advantage of discounts.
-Set aside time to shop around at every other renewal by quoting rates from direct companies like Progressive and GEICO, and also from several local insurance agents.
+Getting lower rates on auto insurance takes having a decent driving record, having a good credit score, eliminating unnecessary coverage, and deciding if full coverage is necessary.
+Compare rates every other policy renewal by getting quotes from direct carriers, and also from several local insurance agents.

-The items below are a quick review of the concepts that were raised in the charts and tables above.
+The following items are a quick review of the ideas that were covered in the charts and tables above.

-- Teen drivers are charged the highest rates, with premiums as much as $450 per month including comprehensive and collision insurance
+- 16 to 18-year-old drivers are charged the highest prices, with premiums as much as $450 a month if comprehensive and collision insurance is included

 Quotes will help you save on Hyundai Sonatas, regardless of whether you’re searching for 2012, 2009, or 2006 Hyundai Sonata trim levels or the cheapest Hyundai 2016 rates.